-For International Chocolate Day, I think a S’mores inspired chocolate cake, layered with whipped caramel frosting would be appropriate.
-The chocolate cake is quite dense, rather that light and spongy.
-Sandwiched between the layers we have a mascarpone and caramel frosting.
-To off-set the sweetness I use Lindt 70% chocolate for the ganache.
-The dark roasted flavour of bitter-sweet chocolate is the perfect foil to the sweet meringue peaks.
+This S’mores Chocolate cake is a worth flouring up for.
+The chocolate cake is dark and chocolatey and sandwiched with mascarpone and caramel frosting.
+To off-set the sweetness I use 70% chocolate for the glossy ganache.
+The dark roasted flavour of bitter-sweet chocolate is the perfect foil for sweet meringue.

 Admittedly, there are a couple of steps to making this chocolate cake, but it’s one of those occasional cakes that’s worth savouring.
-If you hustle, you could have this cake ready for dessert on Sunday.
+That said, it make the perfect weekend treat or Sunday dessert.
 Happy chocolate Day!

 S’mores Chocolate Cake with mascarpone caramel Frosting